Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): Introduction

-By itself, the theory of arrays with extensionality does not have quantifier free interpolation~\cite{KMZ06},\footnote{ This is the counterexample (due to R. Jhala): the formula $x=wr(y,i,e) $ is inconsistent with the formula $rd(x,j)\neq rd(y,j)\wedge rd(x,k)\neq rd(y,k)\wedge j\neq k$, but all possible interpolants require quantifiers to be written.} however in~\cite{axdiff} it was shown that quantifier-free interpolation is restored if one enriches the language with a binary function skolemizing the extensionality axiom (the result was confirmed - via different interpolation algorithms - in~\cite{HS18,TW16}).
+By itself, the theory of arrays with extensionality does not have quantifier free interpolation~\cite{KMZ06}\footnote{ This is the counterexample (due to R. Jhala): the formula $x=wr(y,i,e) $ is inconsistent with the formula $rd(x,j)\neq rd(y,j)\wedge rd(x,k)\neq rd(y,k)\wedge j\neq k$, but all possible interpolants require quantifiers to be written (with diff symbols, instead, it is possible to write down an interpolant without quantifiers, as shown in~\cite{axdiff}). }; however, in~\cite{axdiff} it was shown that quantifier-free interpolation is restored if one enriches the language with a binary function skolemizing the extensionality axiom (the result was confirmed - via different interpolation algorithms - in~\cite{HS18,TW16}).
 Such a Skolem function, applied to two array variables $a,b$, returns an index $\diff(a,b)$ where $a,b$ differ (it returns an arbitrary value if $a$ is equal to $b$).
 This semantics for the $\diff$ operation is very undetermined and does not have a significant interpretation in concrete programs.
 That is why we propose to modify it in order to give it a defined and natural meaning: we ask for $\diff(a,b)$ to return the \emph{biggest} index where $a,b $ differ (in case $a=b$ we ask for $\diff(a,b)$ to be the minimum index $0$).
 Since it is natural to view arrays as functions defined on initial intervals of the nonnegative integers, this choice has a clear semantic motivation.
-The expressive power of the theory of arrays so enriched becomes bigger: for instance, if we also add to the language a constant symbol $\epsilon$ for the array constantly equal to some `undefined' value $\bot$ (where $\bot$ is meant to be different from the values $a[i]$ actually in use), then we can define the \emph{length} of a an array $a$ as $\vert a\vert:=\diff(a, \epsilon)$: in this way we can model the fact that $a$ is defined in the interval $[\, 0,\vert a\vert\,]$ - this is essential to formalize the above mentioned SV-COMP benchmarks in a natural way.
+The expressive power of the theory of arrays so enriched becomes bigger: for instance, if we also add to the language a constant symbol $\epsilon$ for the undefined array constantly equal to some `undefined' value $\bot$ (where $\bot$ is meant to be different from the values $a[i]$ actually in use), then we can define $\vert a\vert$ as $\diff(a, \epsilon)$.
+In this way we can model the fact that $a$ is undefined outside the interval $[\, 0,\vert a\vert\,]$- this is useful to formalize the above mentioned SV-COMP benchmarks.